github-craftwork/python-brasil/workshop/part3-ci.md

 **Make a change**
 Navigate to any file in the repo and replace the contents with your something else.

-Change:  Swap out my name with your handle and commit that to master.

 As pull requests are merged, a draft release is kept up-to-date listing the changes, ready to publish when you’re ready:

 ![Screenshot of generated draft release](https://github.com/toolmantim/release-drafter/raw/master/design/screenshot.png)